angeldothycodes/MS102-Microsoft-365-Administrator/cybersecurity notes from ms-102 study.md

 - **Entra ID** = Who are you and should you get in?
 - **Defender XDR** = Are we under attack right now?
 - **Purview** = Is our data being used

+# Manage Secure User Access in Microsoft 365

+## Why this module exists (big picture)

+Microsoft 365 is not just email and documents.
+It stores:

+- Company email conversations
+- Internal documents and files
+- Customer information
+- Financial data
+- Intellectual property (company secrets, designs, plans)

+Because Microsoft 365 is cloud-based, users can sign in from anywhere:

+- At home
+- At the office
+- On personal devices
+- On public networks

+This convenience is also a security risk.

+Microsoft created this module to teach administrators how to control **who can sign in**, **how they sign in**, and **under what conditions access is allowed**.

+---

+## Core Security Problem Microsoft Is Solving

+**Passwords alone are no longer enough**

+If someone steals a user’s password (through phishing, malware, or data leaks), they can:

+- Read company emails
+- Download files
+- Send messages pretending to be the user
+- Disrupt business operations

+Microsoft’s approach is not “trust the password”.

+Microsoft’s approach is:

+- Verify identity continuously and add multiple layers of protection

+This is where **secure user access** comes in.

+---

+## What “Secure User Access” Means in Microsoft 365

+Securing user access means:

+- Making sure only the right people can sign in
+- Making sure they prove who they are
+- Making sure access is blocked when something looks risky

+Microsoft provides built-in tools to do this.

+---

+## Security Methods Covered in This Module (Explained Simply)

+Let’s go through each one, conceptually first.

+### 1. Changing passwords at specified intervals

+This means:

+- Users are required to change their password after a set number of days
+  Example: every 90 days

+**Why Microsoft includes this**

+- If a password is stolen and stays unchanged for years, attackers keep access.
+- Regular changes:
+  - Limit how long a stolen password is useful
+  - Reduce long-term exposure

+Microsoft still encourages stronger alternatives, but password rotation is still part of many environments.

+---

+### 2. Creating complex passwords

+A complex password means:

+- Long
+- Uses uppercase letters
+- Uses lowercase letters
+- Uses numbers
+- Uses symbols

+**Why Microsoft enforces this**

+- Simple passwords are easy to guess or crack.

+Microsoft Entra ID can enforce:

+- Minimum password length
+- Character requirements
+- Blocking common or leaked passwords

+This is Microsoft reducing human error.

+---

+### 3. Resetting their own passwords (Self-service password reset)

+This allows users to:

+- Reset their password without calling the help desk

+They must first verify their identity using:

+- Phone number
+- Email
+- Authentication application

+**Why Microsoft promotes this**

+- Reduces help desk workload
+- Improves productivity
+- Keeps identity verification secure

+Microsoft controls how identity is verified before allowing the reset.

+---

+### 4. Signing in with multifactor authentication (explained clearly)

+**What multifactor authentication really means**

+It means:

+- Using more than one proof of identity
+- Not just “something you know” (password), but also:
+  - Something you have (phone, security key)
+  - Something you are (biometrics like fingerprint or face)

+**Example sign-in flow:**

+- User enters password
+- Microsoft asks for an additional verification step
+- User confirms via phone or application

+Even if the password is stolen, the attacker cannot sign in.

+**Why Microsoft strongly pushes this**

+Microsoft’s internal data shows:

+- Multifactor authentication blocks the vast majority of account compromise attempts

+This is one of the most important controls in Microsoft 365.

+---

+### 5. Implementing conditional access policies

+**What conditional access means (very important concept)**

+Conditional access means:

+- Access is allowed only if certain conditions are met

+Examples of conditions:

+- User location
+- Device type
+- Risk level of the sign-in
+- Application being accessed

+**Example rule:**

+- Allow access only if the user is on a trusted device
+- Require additional verification if the sign-in comes from another country

+**Why Microsoft uses conditional access**

+Instead of:

+- Always allowing
+- Or always blocking

+Microsoft evaluates risk in real time.

+This is a core Zero Trust principle:

+- Never trust automatically, always verify

+---

+### 6. Implementing passwordless authentication

+**What passwordless authentication is**

+This means:

+- Users sign in without typing a password

+They use:

+- Phone confirmation
+- Security key
+- Biometric sign-in

+**Why Microsoft wants to eliminate passwords**

+Passwords:

+- Are reused
+- Are phished
+- Are guessed

+Passwordless methods:

+- Cannot be easily stolen
+- Are tied to the user and device

+Microsoft is actively pushing organizations toward passwordless futures.

+---

+### 7. Implementing Microsoft Entra Smart Lockout

+**What Smart Lockout does**

+Smart Lockout:

+- Detects repeated failed sign-in attempts
+- Blocks attackers without locking out legitimate users

+It uses:

+- Machine learning
+- Known attack patterns

+**Why this matters**

+Attackers often try:

+- Automated password guessing
+- Credential stuffing

+Smart Lockout protects accounts without disrupting real users.

+---

+## Identity and Access Tools in Microsoft 365

+### Microsoft Entra ID (formerly Azure Active Directory)

+**What Microsoft Entra ID is**

+Microsoft Entra ID is:

+- A cloud-based identity and access management service

+It stores:

+- User identities
+- Group memberships
+- Authentication methods
+- Security policies

+It is the central identity system behind Microsoft 365.

+**Single identity concept (important)**

+Each user has:

+- One identity
+- One account
+- One sign-in

+That identity works across:

+- Email
+- Teams
+- SharePoint
+- OneDrive
+- Other cloud applications

+This reduces:

+- Multiple accounts
+- Multiple passwords

+**Identity models supported**

+Microsoft supports different setups:

+- Cloud-only (everything in the cloud)
+- Hybrid (on-premises and cloud together)
+- Federated (external identity systems)

+This allows companies to move to the cloud at their own pace.

+**Authentication methods supported**

+Microsoft Entra ID supports:

+- Password authentication
+- Multifactor authentication
+- Certificate-based authentication
+- Windows Hello for Business

+Microsoft gives organizations flexibility without sacrificing security.

+---

+### Microsoft 365 Admin Center

+**What this tool is**

+The Microsoft 365 admin center is:

+- The main web portal for administrators

+From here, administrators:

+- Create users
+- Assign licenses
+- Manage security settings
+- Monitor activity
+- Respond to issues

+**Why Microsoft designed it this way**

+- One central place
+- Unified experience
+- Integrated with all Microsoft 365 services

+This reduces complexity for administrators.

+---

+### Single Sign-On (explained clearly)

+**What single sign-on means**

+Single sign-on means:

+- Sign in once, access multiple services

+User signs in one time and gains access to:

+- Email
+- Files
+- Applications

+No repeated logins.

+**Why Microsoft uses this**

+Benefits:

+- Better user experience
+- Fewer passwords
+- Lower phishing risk

+Microsoft Entra ID acts as the identity authority for all connected applications.

+---

+### PowerShell for Microsoft 365 using Microsoft Graph PowerShell Software Development Kit

+**What PowerShell is**

+PowerShell is:

+- A command-line tool
+- A scripting language

+It allows administrators to:

+- Automate tasks
+- Perform bulk actions
+- Access advanced settings

+**Why Microsoft uses Microsoft Graph with PowerShell**

+Microsoft Graph:

+- Is the single access point for Microsoft cloud data

+Using Graph:

+- Standardizes management
+- Improves security
+- Reduces older, fragmented tools

+Microsoft is modernizing administration through Graph.

+---

+### Microsoft Graph Application Programming Interface

+**What Microsoft Graph is**

+Microsoft Graph is:

+- A web service that exposes Microsoft cloud data and functionality

+It allows access to:

+- Users
+- Groups
+- Emails
+- Files
+- Teams
+- Devices

+**Why Microsoft created Microsoft Graph**

+Before Graph:

+- Each service had separate interfaces

+With Graph:

+- One consistent access layer
+- Better integration
+- Better security

+Microsoft uses Graph internally and encourages developers and administrators to use it.

+---

+## How Everything Fits Together (Exam-Level Understanding)

+- Microsoft Entra ID = identity and access foundation
+- Admin center = management interface
+- Multifactor authentication = identity verification
+- Conditional access = risk-based control
+- Passwordless authentication = future direction
+- Microsoft Graph = unified access to cloud services

+---

+## Microsoft’s Strategy (Very Important for MS-102)

+Microsoft is moving toward:

+- Zero Trust security
+- Passwordless authentication
+-- Cloud-first identity management
+- Centralized control through Entra ID and Graph